agoric-labs/jessica/README.md

-# Jessica - Jessie (secure Javascript subset) Compiler Architecture
+# Jessica - Jessie (secure distributed Javascript) Compiler Architecture

 [![CircleCI](https://circleci.com/gh/michaelfig/jessica.svg?style=svg)](https://circleci.com/gh/michaelfig/jessica)

-Jessica is a library for interpreting the [Jessie](https://github.com/Agoric/Jessie) secure subset of Javascript.
-Jessica's `lib` directory contains its entire implementation, composed of modules written in Jessie.
-That makes the implementation as a whole secure through Jessie's guarantees.

-`lib` is designed to be interpreted by or translated into other, non-Jessie language implementations.
-This mechanism provides multiple independent implementations all capable of evaluating Jessie scripts.
-This diversity forms an interlocking trusted computing base (TCB) that provides all of Jessie's safety guarantees to the modules that run on it.
+NOTE: Not yet production ready.
+Jessica is still being bootstrapped now, but you are welcome to contribute!

+Jessica implements Jessie.
+Please refer to the [Jessie](https://github.com/Agoric/Jessie) repository for details on what Jessie is.
+In short, Jessie is a secure subset of Javascript made to enable interconnected distributed applications between different targets (such as other threads, OS processes, device drivers, networked hosts).
+It does this without granting excess authority to any Jessie module.

+Jessica is a metacircular Jessie: it is a library designed to compile or interpret itself.
+Jessica consists of is its own Jessie submodules in `lib`, and the language-specific infrastructure in `lang/*` needed to run the Jessie module infrastructure on other language platforms.
+That makes Jessica an idiomatic extension language library for Jessie syntax, as well as a `jesspipe`, a native interpreter (based on the Jessica library) for running Jessie modules.

+The goal of Jessica is to stay minimal, but useful, especially as a reference for people seeking to understand Jessie, or implement their own Jessica targets.

 ## Implementations

 It is intended for you to use Jessica's extension language library in your favourite language to add Jessie scripting capabilities in an idiomatic way.

-Jessica is a Jessie runtime environment created using only Jessie modules, containing also translators from Jessie to other languages.  `jesspipe` is the command-line tool (implemented by hand for different language platforms) that allows you to invoke standalone Jessie modules, such as the Jessie translators.
+Try running `check.bat` to verify all the combinations of Jessica that are supported by your operating system and build tools.

-Here are notes for how to use the Jessica API (TODO: document when settled) on your language system, including how to develop the Jessica library using the `jesspipe` interpreter.
+Here are notes for how to use the Jessica API for a given language platform, including how to develop the Jessica library using its source code and the `jesspipe` interpreter.

 ### Node.js 8.5+

-Node.js 8.5 and above can use Jessica directly as an ES Module library (since Jessie is a subset of Javascript, with some additional libraries).
+Node.js 8.5 and above can use Jessica directly as ES Modules (since Jessie is a subset of Javascript, with some additional endowed modules).

 Until Node.js API documents are completed, you can read `lang/nodejs/jesspipe.mjs` for an example of how to use the Jessie API.